Sunflower Student Movement: Other countries

 On March 24, the U.S. State Department commented on the issue, saying that the U.S. hopes discussions on the trade pact can be carried out civilly and peacefully.
 U.S. Senator Sherrod Brown, who is a founding member of the Congressional Taiwan Caucus, urged Ma to ensure a non-violent, peaceful resolution:

 My thoughts are with Taiwanese students and other protesters expressing opposition to a proposed economic pact with China.
 The world is watching these courageous students.
 The message to President Ma is that when you try to jam a trade agreement through, people will resist.

 Amnesty International issued a statement on March 19 urging restraint in the police response.

 Overseas Taiwanese in the United States and the United Kingdom have demonstrated in support of the student movement.
 On March 29 and 30, rallies were held in 49 cities in 21 countries to show support for the Sunflower Movement.

 The BBC commented that this movement could be a further democratization of Taiwan, with additional safeguards to let the people, not any political party, decide the fate of Taiwan.

-Polish media group Niezalezna – which owns several print and online news outlets in Poland, including the daily Gazeta Polska Codziennie, the weekly Gazeta Polska and the monthly Nowe Panstwo — received a letter from the Taipei Economic and Cultural Bureau in Poland, protesting its use of an analogy between the occupation of the Executive Yuan compound by protesters and the consequent violent crackdown by police and the occupation of the central square, Maidan, in the Ukrainian capital, Kiev, by protesters who were also treated brutally by the police.
+Polish media group Niezalezna – which owns several print and online news outlets in Poland, including the daily Gazeta Polska Codziennie, the weekly Gazeta Polska and the monthly Nowe Panstwo — received a letter from the Taipei Economic and Cultural Bureau in Poland, protesting its use of an analogy between the occupation of the Executive Yuan compound by protesters and the consequent violent crackdown by police and the occupation of the central square, Maidan, in the Ukrainian capital, Kyiv, by protesters who were also treated brutally by the police.
 Hanna Shen, the journalist who wrote the story and other reports about the movement, expressed shock about receiving the letter:

 My newspaper has been publishing articles very critical of the governments of Russia, China and the former Ukrainian government, but we never received any letter from the representative offices of those countries asking us to retract anything.
 I personally think this letter, as an attempt to influence, to control the way media in free and democratic Poland writes about Taiwan, is not acceptable.
 [M]any media outlets around the world – including in Germany and in the US – have also made the same analogy in their reports.

 Tang Prize recipient Yu Ying-shih expressed support for the movement in a speech on September 20, 2014.
 He lauded the students' intentions and further commented that all citizens of a democracy should make their concerns known and vote.